cockroachdb/docs/cockroachcloud/network-authorization.md

 Alternatively, you can use CockroachCloud's default IP range and size (`172.28.0.0/14`) as long as it doesn't overlap with the IP ranges in your network.

+### Establish a VPC Peering connection after creating your CockroachCloud cluster

-After creating the cluster, [request the peering connection] from CockroachCloud's **Networking** page.
+After creating your CockroachCloud cluster, [request a peering connection](connect-to-your-cluster.html#Establish-a-vpc-peering-connection) from CockroachCloud's **Networking** page.
 Then accept the request by running the `gcloud` command displayed your screen.
 You can check the status of the connection on the **Peering** tab on the **Networking** page.
 The status is shown as `PENDING` until you accept the connection request from the GCP side.
-After the connection is successfully established, you can check the status of the connection on the Peering page.
-It should show `ACTIVE`.
+After the connection is successfully established, the status changes to `ACTIVE`.
+You can then [select a connection method](connect-to-your-cluster.html#step-3-select-a-connection-method) and [connect to your cluster](connect-to-your-cluster.html#step-4-connect-to-your-cluster).